Sketch/mushcode/README.md

 * function\_manager: Easily manage what @functions load when the server starts.

+* gjobs: An easy-to-hack +jobs system for tracking tasks and requests.

 * guest\_identity: Change the names of guests when they connect, based on custom mappings.
 Examples are given to bind guest names to IP addresses, produce pseudo-random names, and rotate through a fixed list (like on M\*U\*S\*H).

 * kilt: A unit-testing and mocking system for PennMUSH Softcode.